mysql-net/MySqlConnector/tests/README.md

 The source code is all in the `SideBySide.New` folder, and added (as link) to the `SideBySide.Baseline` project.

+The tests require a local MySQL server (although this can be changed in `Constants.cs` to use a remote server).
+Create a user with the Login Name `mysqltest`, Password `mysqltest` and Role "DBManager".

 There are two ways to run the tests: command line and Visual Studio.

 ### Visual Studio 2015